-The Commission encourages transnational and multidisciplinary cooperation, exchanges of knowledge and best practices, the creation of networks between national authorities, and the creation of networks between practitioners and academics involved in protecting the financial interests of the Union.
-The Commission also aims to further raise the awareness of the judiciary and other branches of the legal profession to protect the financial interests of the Union.
+The Commission encourages transnational and multidisciplinary cooperation, exchanges of knowledge and best practices, the creation of networks between national authorities and the creation of networks between practitioners and academics involved in protecting the financial interests of the Union.
+The Commission also aims to further raise awareness among the judiciary and other branches of the legal profession to the need to protect the financial interests of the Union.

 The Commission will publish a specific call for proposals to provide financial support for training, conferences, seminars, studies, webinars and e-learning activities.

-The overall indicative budget for this call is EUR 900 000.
+The overall indicative budget for this call is EUR 1 000 000.

 The entities eligible for this call will be all the entities referred to in Section 3 of this Annex.
-However, public authorities established in a third country that are not associated with the EU will not be eligible in 2023.
-Moreover, research or educational institutes or non-profit making entities in third countries that are not associated with the UAFP will also not be eligible in 2023.
+However, public authorities, research or educational institutes or non-profit entities based in a third country that is not associated with the EU will not be eligible in 2024.

 The co-financing rate for training grants will, in principle, not exceed 80% of eligible costs.
-It may be increased to a maximum of 90% in exceptional and duly justified cases, e.g. where actions are undertaken by scientific and/or research organisations: (a) specifically created to promote studies in European criminal law; (b) to support the creation of networks in this area; and (c) geared towards protecting the financial interests of the Union.
-Moreover, these exceptional and duly justified cases applied for the training call may also include the exceptional cases referred to in the technical assistance call as set out in Section 4.2.1.1.
+It may be increased to a maximum of 90% in exceptional and duly justified cases, e.g. where actions are undertaken by scientific and/or research organisations to (a) specifically promote studies in European criminal law, (b) support the creation of networks in this area or (c) protect the financial interests of the Union.